 Contact Us today, and learn how to get properly bonded.

-If you or your company are obliged to purchase a surety bond, the expectation is that you will fulfill the terms of the agreement completely, and if you don’t, a claim is likely to be made – which you will have to pay in full, on top of any legal expenses which may be incurred, if a court case is involved.
+If you or your company are obliged to purchase a sureties the expectation is that you will fulfill the terms of the agreement completely, and if you don’t, a claim is likely to be made – which you will have to pay in full, on top of any legal expenses which may be incurred, if a court case is involved.

-How To Get A Surety Bond
+How To Get One:

-It’s fairly easy to apply for a bond these days, since the basics can all be done online.
+It’s fairly easy to apply for one these days, since the basics can all be done online.
 Anything that you don’t fill out properly, or which is not clearly understood, can be resolved when a bonding agent calls you.
 For instance, contract bonds often require additional information, which you can supply during that telephone conversation.

 In most cases, the party requesting the bond will be required to sign an indemnity agreement, which contains the specific terms to be fulfilled by the surety in the event of a claim.
 This document would then need to be signed and notarized, then returned to the surety.
-At this time, the principal would then be required to pay the cost of bond issuance, using a credit card or other form of payment.
+At this time, the involved principal would then be required to pay the cost of bond issuance, using a credit card or other form of payment.
 Once payment has been finalized, the actual bond would then be issued, and would be in effect from that moment on.